sidney712/prestashop-1-7-filter-slider/README.md

-# prestashop-1-7-filter-slider
-PrestaShop 1.7: price slider for search filter
+# PrestaShop 1.7 - price slider for the search filter

 ## About
-jQuery slider for the price filter.
+jQuery UI slider for the price filter.
-A temporary solution for the issue with the price filter.
-By default it is represented like a list of radio buttons.
+A temporary solution for the issue with the price filter that represented like a list of radio buttons by default.

 ### File path:
-* sitename\themes\classic\templates\catalog\_partials\facets.tpl
+* sitename/themes/classic/templates/catalog/_partials/facets.tpl
-* sitename\themes\classic\assets\css\custom.css
+* sitename/themes/classic/assets/css/custom.css